 Dr Malhotra said: “If all UK diabetics were to follow guidelines reflecting the independent scientific evidence and ignore current low-fat diet government guidelines, it would reduce dependency on diabetes drugs and insulin by over 50 per cent, saving the NHS hundreds of millions of pounds annually”

 “Basing diets on starchy foods is misguided and in my view, has been a direct cause of the obesity crisis.
 For decades, fat has been demonised and led to a huge market in low-fat products, a problem made worse by commercial influence.
-A complete dietary guidelines overhaul would reverse obesity, type 2 diabetes and heart disease and save billions every year.”
+A complete dietary guidelines overhaul would reverse obesity, type 2 diabetes, and heart disease and save billions every year.”

 Healthy proteins, including meat and fish, are afforded a much lower priority on the plate by comparison with starchy foods, yet it is scientifically and clinically proven that they play a pivotal role in the human diet.
-For example fish and seafood contain numerous micronutrients: far more than fruit and vegetables, especially “below-ground” vegetables.
+For example, fish and seafood contain numerous micronutrients: far more than fruit and vegetables, especially “below-ground” vegetables.

 Overall, it seems that education must be the way forward when it comes to choosing a truly healthy diet.
-The Eatwell Guide in one form or another has become a universal reference point throughout the industrialised world.
+The Eatwell Guide in one form or another has become a universal reference point throughout the industrialized world.
 The question is WHY?
 It is anything but healthy!
 The answer as ever… the profitability of the processed food industry- or to put it another way “Follow the Money, Honey”

 See above: our version of the plate demonstrates just how sugar-laden it is!